Adyen/adyen-ruby-api-library/README.md

 ## Installation

-The sole dependency is faraday for http communication run the following command which installs faraday if you don't already have it
+The sole dependency is faraday for HTTP communication.
+Run the following command to install faraday if you don't already have it:

 ~~~~bash
 bundle install
 ~~~~

 To validate functionality of client and run mock API tests use

 ~~~~bash
 bundle install --with development